eper-io/tig/readme.md

 The design considerations were the following.

-- Way more code is be generated with AI and people.
+- AI generates more code than people.
-- Storage is cheaper, simple consistency is important.
+- Storage is cheaper, simple consistency is more important than disk usage.
-- This makes ordering obsolete.
+- Change ordering is obsolete.
 Generative AI works on parallel versions.
 - Time stamps are less important, coding is non-linear.
 - Stable codebase is important.
+Hash identifies an entire repo, not a diff.
 - Revisions need to be tested and reviewed before use.
+Who wrote it is obsolete.
-- The stable version is highly utilized version more likely than the latest one.
+- The stable version is a highly utilized version more likely than the latest one.
 - We still need a way to securely iterate through all versions.
 - Api key is good enough especially if it can only be set by the owner of the server.
 - Api key can be extended with 2FA wrappers easily.